ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         Dockerfile](https://docker-curriculum.com/#our-first-image).
 Learn the
         basic directives such as `FROM`, `RUN`, `COPY`, and `CMD`, then build your image and play with it similar to the previous step!

+    - Ideally, the output for this step is to run your web-server similar to Step 3, but through Docker.
+In Step 3 you probably ran your server by typing some commands in your terminal (`gunicorn...`).
+On this step, it should just be as easy as `docker run my-image`.

     Once you get the hang of using Docker, you might want to expand your knowledge by learning: